 If you have a blog that attracts between 50,000 and 100,000 unique visitors a month, a free CDN with basic features is probably enough.
 But if you want to upgrade to a paid plan that gives you more bandwidth and advanced features, keep in mind the following factors to help you find the CDN that is right for you.

-The speed and reliability of a CDN can be measured using three metrics: response time, latency, and throughput.
+The speed and reliability of a Content Delivery Network can be measured using three metrics: response time, latency, and throughput.
 Response time refers to how long it takes for a host server to process requested content such as text, graphics, images, and downloadable objects like documents, media files, and software applications.
 Throughput is the amount of content that can be delivered over a given period of time, while latency is the speed at which the content is delivered from the user to the server and back.
-Check whether the CDN has the capability to excel in all three metrics.
-Consider quality features such as effective image optimisations, segmented downloading for optimizing content delivery, Secure Sockets Layer (SSL) certificates, support for video caching, or a high-performance IPv4/IPv6 dual-stack network.
+Check whether the CDN Network has the capability to excel in all three metrics.
+Consider quality features such as effective image optimizations, segmented downloading for optimizing content delivery, Secure Sockets Layer (SSL) certificates, support for video caching, or a high-performance IPv4/IPv6 dual-stack network.

 A CDN network should improve your website speed while also keeping it safe and uncompromised from hackers and cybercriminals.
 In particular, it should have the capability to protect your data by mitigating DDoS attacks and automatically blocking suspicious web traffic, limiting comment spam, and fighting malware/phishing.
 A strong security feature employed by many content delivery networks is SSL certificates, which encrypt the connection between the website and its visitors.
-You should also look for a CDN that uses Transport Layer Security (TLS) certificates to establish secure HTTP connections for sending your content to the end user securely over the web, or a CDN that offers token-based authentication and other high-end authentication options.
+You should also look for a CDN that uses Transport Layer Security (TLS) certificates to establish secure HTTP connections for sending your content to the end-user securely over the web, or a CDN that offers token-based authentication and other high-end authentication options.